distributed-mind/dswarm/Readme.md

   ```
   curl -kvs https://localhost:port/api/ping
   ```
-^^^ this will tell the peer to perform n RPC ping to the top three closest peers in the bucket.
+^^^ this will tell the peer to perform an RPC ping to the top three closest peers in the bucket.

 ![screen-demo](demo.png)